-- one of 24 LPAs that allowed members of the public to address the Planning Committee; and - one of 20 LPAs that had an online register of planning applications.
+- one of 24 LPAs that allowed members of the public to address the Planning Committee; - one of 21 LPAs that had an online register of planning applications.

-As Table 2 shows, 64% of respondents to our 2016-17 customer satisfaction survey agreed that the LPA gave good advice to help them make a successful application.
+As Table 2 shows, 70% of respondents to our 2017-18 customer survey agreed that the LPA gave good advice to help them make a successful application.
+This has improved from 64% during the previous year.

-Table 2: Feedback from our 2016-17 customer satisfaction survey
+Table 2: Feedback from our 2017-18 customer survey

-% Percentage of respondents who agreed that: Carmarthenshir e LPA Wale s The LPA gave good advice to help them make a successful application 64 62 They were listened to about their application 62 59
+Respondents who agreed that: Carmarthenshire LPA % Wales % The LPA gave good advice to help them make a successful application 70 60 They were listened to about their application 62 60